climate-tech-handbook/climate-tech-handbook/docs/solution-plant-rich-diets.md

 !!! info "[Help us](../../contribute) track this Solution"
     Work in progress...

+!!! tip

+* Lab grown meet is now a major driver

 ## Overview

 The concept of a plant-rich diet is familiar to most of us today.
 However, there is one thing that we need to be reassured of: a plant-rich diet is not equal to a vegan diet, where your food sources and nutrition come solely from plants.
 A plant-rich diet, instead, is a diet that is plant-based and includes a variety of vegetables, grains, nuts, fruits, as well as meat and fish.
 Both approaches greatly reduce an individual's carbon footprint by emitting less methane and preventing deforestation.